Scenario Analysis in Line with the TCFD Recommendations

 Process to Identify Key Factors that Impact the Business

-STEP1: Examine the entire value chain from a holistic perspective and sort out factors that impact the businesses under analysis (for more information on risks and opportunities in the value chain, refer to: JFE Group Value Chain)
+STEP 1: Examine the entire value chain from a holistic perspective and sort out factors that impact the businesses under analysis

-STEP2: Examine all factors at an overview level and identify key factors by taking into account the level of impact and stakeholder expectations and concerns
+STEP 2: Examine all factors at an overview level and identify key factors by taking into account the level of impact and stakeholder expectations and concerns

 Impact on Procurement